 - Convenience – Buyers shouldn’t have to work harder than is necessary and they should have a pleasant transaction from the initial search all the way through to receiving their item.

-The above tells us a great deal about Ebay’s intentions with the new Cassini Search, but it doesn’t tell us what the specific factors are that will get your listings to the top of the Best Match results.
+The above tells us a great deal about eBay’s intentions with the Cassini Search, but it doesn’t tell us what the specific factors are that will get your listings to rank higher.
 So let’s take a closer look.
 We do know that the old search was based primarily on the listing title.
 Although it still counts, there are now also a lot of additional requirements that will need to be met in order to do well under this new set of “core values.”